 Lawyers and their experts should also know how to use 49 CFR 383 and to apply the CDL Manual standards to these types of crashes.

 Tire debris hit my car, who pays for damage?

 If tire debris hit your car, then the damage could be paid for through your collision coverage and/or through a mini tort claim against the company that owns the vehicle.
 The mini tort may help pay for your collision deductible or pay for repairs directly if you do not have collision coverage.

-The mini tort only covers vehicle damage that is not covered by insurance and it limits a person’s recovery to $3,000 for crashes after July 1, 2020.
-Before that, the limit was $1,000.
+The mini tort only covers vehicle damage that is not covered by insurance and it limits a person’s recovery to $3,000.
 Plus, a person making a mini tort claim for vehicle damage caused by a truck tire blowout accident will need to be able to prove that he or she had car insurance at the time of the accident.